Celebrating women leaders in the School of Pharmacy

 A legacy of setting a high bar for pharmacy practice worldwide

-A clipping from the 1912 issue of The Graduate, a UCSF magazine, describing the leadership of Josephine Barbat in the Women’s Pharmaceutical Association of the Pacific Coast.
+Photos from the 1912 issue of The Graduate, a UCSF magazine, which described the leadership of Josephine Barbat in the Women’s Pharmaceutical Association of the Pacific Coast.
 Barbat was the first woman graduate of the UCSF School of Pharmacy.
+Left: Josephine Barbat, president.
+Right: Jane White, secretary.

 In 1884, Josephine Eugenia Barbat became the first woman to graduate from the College of Pharmacy.
 Born and raised in San Francisco, she stayed in the city to continue her career and quickly became an influential presence in health care.
 She taught botany in the College of Pharmacy through the 1890s; earned a medical degree from the College of Medicine (today’s School of Medicine) in 1903; and helmed the Women’s Pharmaceutical Association of the Pacific Coast (WPAPC), as president, in the 1910s.